3MFConsortium/spec_core/3MF Core Specification.md

 A 3D manufacturing device MUST respect the relative positions of the component objects; it MUST NOT transform them relative to each other except as specified in the document.

-If the components overlap, 3D manufacturing devices MUST use the Positive fill rule (described in section 4.1.1) to resolve the ambiguity on the final geometry.
-If any of the overlapped components has a property defined, the resulting property on the overlapped volume is taken from the properties of the last overlapped component.
-If the last component has no properties defined in the overlapped volume, properties MUST NOT be applied.
+If the components overlap, 3D manufacturing devices MUST unite the final geometry.
+If any of the overlapped components has a property defined, the resulting property on the overlapped geometry is taken from the properties of the last overlapped component.
+If the last component element has no properties defined in the overlapped geometry, properties MUST NOT be applied.

+>**Note:** As specified below each referenced object MUST resolve internal self-intersections before merging them in the components level.

 In order to avoid integer overflows, a components element MUST contain less than 2^31 components.